RAHB-REALTORS-Association/chat2gpt/README.md

 ## 🛠️ Setup
 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?git_repo=https://github.com/RAHB-REALTORS-Association/chat2gpt)

-This bot is intended to be deployed on Google Cloud Functions and its continuous deployment pipeline is managed using GitHub Actions.
+This bot is intended to be deployed on Google Cloud Functions, with audio data temporarily stored in Google Cloud Storage.
+Its continuous deployment pipeline is managed using GitHub Actions.

 Follow these steps to setup your Chat²GPT bot: